braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.1.8 Proof: Unprovability of Axioms {#1.1.8}

-:::tip[**Formal Proof of Self-Validation Failure from the Structural Separation of Axioms and Theorems**]
+:::tip[**Formal Argument of Self-Validation Failure from the Structural Separation of Axioms and Theorems**]

 This analysis has traced the distinction between the proof of a theorem and the justification of an axiom, arguing that the latter is a rational process grounded in systemic coherence and utility.
 The very definition of a formal deductive system renders its axioms unprovable from within; they are the starting points from which all proofs begin.
-Gödel’s incompleteness theorems elevate this definitional truth to a fundamental limitation of logic, demonstrating that any sufficiently powerful axiomatic system is necessarily incomplete and cannot prove its own consistency.
+Gödel’s incompleteness theorems elevate this definitional truth to a fundamental proof, a limitation of logic, demonstrating that any sufficiently powerful axiomatic system is necessarily incomplete and cannot prove its own consistency.
 This mathematical reality precludes the foundationalist dream of a complete and self-verifying basis for all knowledge, forcing the acceptance of axioms to be an act of justified, meta-systemic choice.

 The historical case studies of Euclidean geometry and the Axiom of Choice serve as powerful illustrations of this principle in action.
 The centuries-long effort to prove the parallel postulate gave way to the realization that it was an independent choice, defining one of several possible consistent geometries.
 Its justification shifted from an appeal to physical intuition to a demonstration of its role within a coherent system.
 The Axiom of Choice presents an even more modern case, where a physically counterintuitive and non-constructive principle is widely accepted based almost entirely on its mathematical fertility (the immense power and elegance of the theorems it makes provable).